gunthercox/ChatterBot/docs/encoding.rst

        response = self.chatbot.get_response(u'سلام')
        self.assertGreater(len(response.text), 0)

-This test passes in both Python 2.7 and 3.x.
+This test passes Python 3.
 It also verifies that ChatterBot *can* take unicode input without issue.

 How do I fix Python encoding errors?